 Example:

-Let’s say you want to send an email to the Marketing Department Manager when someone applies for the Head of Marketing position.
+Condition: You want to send an email to the Head of Marketing when someone applies for the Digital Marketing Manager position.

 Steps:

-You can specify the recipient's email by filling in the "To" field with the Marketing Manager's email in the logic page, as seen in the screenshot.
+You can specify the recipient's email by filling in the "To" field with the Head of Marketing's email in the logic page:

-You can create different email templates for each position (e.g., Head of Marketing, Head of Sales, Software Engineer) and use logic to send the related email template to the relevant person for reviewing the submission.
+You can create different email templates for each position (e.g., Digital Marketing Manager, Account Manager, Software Engineer) and use logic to send the related email template to the relevant department head for reviewing the submission.

 After setting up the rules, test your form by submitting sample responses.
 Make sure the correct emails are triggered based on the answers.